Muaad1738/tech258-azure-linux/Different-Levels-Of-Automation.md

 The difference lies in the level of customisation: specialised images are tailored for specific tasks or applications, whereas generalised images are more generic and can serve as a starting point for various scenarios in Azure.

+### Changing the file permissions
+- Use sudo -E: To gain superuser permissions while retaining environment variables for the command.
+- Using Chmod: Adjust permissions using chmod to modify access levels.
+- Login as the root user: Temporarily log in as root to access privileges.
+- Take ownership of the folder: Transfer ownership of the folder to gain access rights.